trpc-group/trpc/CONTRIBUTING.md

 ## Contributing code

 Follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) to [create a GitHub pull request](https://docs.github.com/en/get-started/quickstart/github-flow#create-a-pull-request).

+If this is your first time submitting a PR to the tRPC project, you will be reminded in the "Conversation" tab of the PR to sign and submit the [Contributor License Agreement](https://github.com/trpc-group/cla-database/blob/main/Tencent-Contributor-License-Agreement.md).
+Only when you have signed the Contributor License Agreement, your submitted PR has the possibility of being accepted.

 Some things to keep in mind:
 - Ensure that your code conforms to the project's code specifications.